History

 1987

-- The YMCA Youth Enterprise Centre opened in the YMCA facility on Robina Ave.
-The primary goal was to assist new entrepreneurs 30 years of age and under in the development and successful operation of their own small businesses.
+- The YMCA Youth Enterprise Centre opened in the YMCA facility on Robina Avenue.
+The primary goal was to assist new entrepreneurs ages 30 and younger to develop and successfully operate their own small businesses.
 This was the first national self-employment program sponsored by Human Resources Development Canada.

 1989